dynawo/.github/CONTRIBUTING.md

 ``` bash
 $> git checkout -b NUMBEROFISSUE_name_of_your_branch
 ```
+Notice that NUMBEROFISSUE refers to the issue number reported in the github repository when an issue is created.
+The branch name must respect this convention to be considered as available in any Dynaw&omega;o repository
 As soon your contribution is ready to be pushed on the repository, please use:
 ``` bash
 $> git push